 Before applying a varnish make sure you applied an isolation coat!

-I need to mention that there is still a lot of artists who do not varnish their acrylic paintings at all.
+I need to mention that there are still a lot of artists who do not varnish their acrylic paintings at all.
 The oil tradition is ancient, but the acrylic one is considered young.
 We still don’t know what is the best way and adjust oil techniques to acrylic properties and logic.

 It is your own decision, creative experiments, and knowledge that will suggest the best way.
 Varnishing a painting will protect it but also has some eventual negative effects which beginners will probably very happy to avoid.